Man reading newspaper in the Caboolture public library.

 Historical newspaper databases available through State Library provide access to hundreds of newspapers from around the world.
 Most are available 24/7 away from State Library using your State Library membership.

 Locate microfilm newspapers using our One Search catalogue.
-There are also two printed lists at the Micrographics desk on Level 3: Newspapers by place and Newspapers by title.
+There are also two printed lists at the desk on level 3: Newspapers by place and Newspapers by title.